tcsoares844/test/README.md

 $ php composer.phar update
 ```

 You have two ways to run your project.
-Run PHP [built-in](http://www.php.net/manual/en/features.commandline.webserver.php) web server or run the application with [Apache](http://www.apache.org/ "The Apache Software Foundation").
+Run [built-in](http://www.php.net/manual/en/features.commandline.webserver.php) web server or run the application with [Apache](http://www.apache.org/ "The Apache Software Foundation").

 If your choos is run built in server, execute the following commands: